mafranks/CSE_Health_Checker/README.md

 Did some code cleanup.
 Removed references to XDR where possible.

-## XDR End of Life issue August 2024
+## SecureX End of Life issue August 2024

-There have been some reports of the tool not working after XDR End of Life.
-This is due to your API credentials being tied to a disabled XDR account.
+There have been some reports of the tool not working after SecureX End of Life.
+This is due to your API credentials being tied to a disabled SecureX account.

 To fix this, go to the new Secure Client portal in your region and generate new API credentials.
 Then, replace the old credentials in your .env file.